flo-bit/ui-kit/src/routes/docs/philosophy/Philosophy.md

 ## Lots of components

-While currently only the base components are visible, there are lots of components in the pipeline.
+While currently only the base and some extra components are visible, there are lots of components in the pipeline.
 The aim is to have a component library that has lots of components that are useful for building webapps/websites/games, all in a consistent style/theme.